ansible/workshops/exercises/networking_v2/labs/lab02-config-management/exercise03-restore/README.md

-# Lab 3 - Using Ansible to restore the backed up configuration
+# Exercise 03 - Using Ansible to restore the backed up configuration

 In the previous lab you learned how to backup the configuration of the 4 cisco routers.
 In this lab you will learn how to restore the configuration.
 The backups had been saved into a local directory called `backup`.